 Once you are clear about the image design and color selection, you are ready to go for your first Resin Painting:

 - Ensure a clean, dust-free workplace in a well-ventilated room.
 Lay foils to protect your workplace and the floor.
 The material you need should be within easy reach.

-- Stick your painting ground on the reverse side with strong paint tape, so that resin drops on the underside of the picture can easily be removed the next day together with the tape.
+- Stick your painting ground on the reverse side with strong paint tape, so that resin drops on the underside of the wooden board can easily be removed the next day together with the tape.
 Some artists also stick the sides of the painting ground.
 Taping pages or not – this is of course a matter of taste, everyone should do it the way they like.

 - Place your painting base raised on your tabletop, e.g. on cups.
 If your painting base is directly on the tabletop, the reverse side will stick to the tabletop due to the resin flowing down.